Now more than ever, we are seeing a rise in the “unhinged brand” or brands using chaotic conversational moments and memes for content.

 3. Follow the “Meme Rules”

-Meme blunders are truly cringeworthy, comparable to parents awkwardly using teenage slang—it stands out like a sore thumb.
-To avoid such mishaps, here are some essential guidelines to follow:
+Meme blunders are truly cringeworthy, comparable to parents awkwardly using teenage slang.
+Here are a few simple rules to help you avoid such mishaps:

 - Keep it Concise: Short and sweet memes are more effective.
-Avoid overcrowding with excessive text or elements.
+Avoid forcing it, or overcrowding with excessive text or elements.

 - Opt for Readable Text: Ensure the text is large and easy to read, as viewers should grasp the message at a glance.